An ergodic control problem for many-server multiclass queueing systems with cross-trained servers: Introduction

-In this article we consider a queueing system consisting $d$ independent customer classes and $d$ server pools.
+In this article we consider a queueing system consisting of $d$ independent customer classes and $d$ server pools (or stations).
 Each server pool contains $n$ identical servers.
-Customer of class $i$ has priority for service in $i$-th pool and this priority is of preemptive type.
-Any customer from class $j,\, j\neq i$, may access service from pool $i$ if and only if there is no queue of class $i$ customers.
-Therefore a service station could only \textit{help} other service station when its own priority customer class is underloaded.
+Customers of class $i$ have priority for service in pool $i$ and this priority is of preemptive type.
+Therefore a newly arrived job of class $i$ at time $t$ would preempt the service of a class $j$ job, $j\neq i$, if there is a class $j$ job receiving service from pool $i$ at time $t$.
+A customer from class $j$ may access service from pool $i, j\neq i,$ if and only if there is an empty server in the pool $i$ and all the servers in the pool $j$ are busy.
+Therefore service stations are \textit{cross-trained} to serve nonpriority customers when its own priority customer class is {\it underloaded}.
 Customers are also allowed to renege the system from the queue.
-The arrival of customers are given by $d$-independent Poisson process with parameter $\lam^n_i, i=1, \ldots, d$.
-By $\mu^n_{ij}$ we denote the service rate class $i$ customers at station $j$.
-The network in working under Halfin-Whitt settings in the following sense that
+The arrival of customers are given by $d$-independent Poisson processes with parameter $\lam^n_i, i=1, \ldots, d$.
+By $\mu^n_{ij}$ we denote the service rate of class $i$ customers at station $j$.
+We shall use $\mu_i$ instead of $\mu_{ii}$ for $i=1, \ldots, d$.
+The network is assumed to work under Halfin-Whitt setting in the sense that